nicpittman/tropical_pacific_carbon_export/readme.md

 #### 	1. Overview

 This set of python scripts provides all data and figures for this paper.
 I originally intended for this to be structured and highly reproducible.
 However, the manuscript changed focus significantly, so there is a lot of redundant and vestigial code.
 I have cleaned where possible but some things are rough, apologies for the mess.
 This readme is as detailed as possible.
 If you have any problems with implementation, please email me.
+Total repository size is around 660Mb.

-This repository is organised so that all figures can be produced immediately after download (except you will need to download the Landschutzer CO<sub>2</sub> , windspeed and precipitation products, which you will need to download yourself.
+This repository is organised so that all figures can be produced immediately after download (except you will need to download the Landschutzer CO<sub>2</sub> , wind speed and precipitation products, which you will need to download yourself.
 A curl script is provided below).
 The figure scripts are named 9a-f.

 `carbon_math.py` is a useful Python function which can be used to calculate CO<sub>2</sub> fluxes through Scmidt Number and Solubility as described in Wanninkhof, R. (2014).